Pokémon Brilliant Diamond Tops the French Charts

-Pokémon Brilliant Diamond (NS) has remained in first place on the French charts for week 48, 2021, according to SELL.
-Pokémon Shining Pearl (NS) dropped from third to fourth place.
+Pokémon Brilliant Diamond (NS) has remained in first place on the French charts for week 49, 2021, according to SELL.
+Pokémon Shining Pearl (NS) dropped out of the top five.

-Mario Party Superstars (NS) has re-entered the top five in second place.
-FIFA 22 (PS4) has dropped down one spot to third place.
-Anima Cross: New Horizons (NS) re-entered the top five in fifth place.
+FIFA 22 (PS4) is up from third to second place, while Mario Party Superstars (NS) drops from second to third place.
+Mario Kart 8 Deluxe (NS) re-entered the top five in fourth place.
+Animal Crossing: New Horizons (NS) remained in fifth place.

 Top sellers per system were as follows: